citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/release/homologation.md

 # Release Homologation

-functionality allows to homologate the release of changes that have been performed and tested.
+This functionality allows to homologate the release of changes that have been performed and tested.

 How to access it